GPTP-workshop/gptp-workshop.github.io/schedule.md

 - 9:00a _Opening Remarks & Welcome_
 - 9:30a **Keynote by Patrick Shafto**
 - 10:30a _Break_
-- 10:45a **Lee Spector, William La Cava, Saul Shanabrook, and Thomas Helmuth**: "Random Challenges in Parent Selection"
-- 11:30a **Stu Card**: TBD
+- 10:45a **Stu Card and Zhiruo Zhao**: "Evolution of Segment Forests for Outlier Detection"
-- 12:15p _Discussion and Wrap-up_
+- 11:30a _Discussion and Wrap-up_
 - 12:30p _Lunch in Room_
 - 1:30p _End of Workshop_
 - 2:30p _reconvene informally at various bars and restaurants_